toddanglin/nativescript-trace-raven/README.md

 # NativeScript Raven TraceWriter

 This plug-in provides a custom NativeScript TraceWriter that will log messages to Sentry.io using the [Raven.js JavaScript library](https://www.npmjs.com/package/raven-js).
+This is useful for capturing trace messages in production from user iOS and Android devices.

 ## Getting started

-To use this plug-in, you must first obtain a "DSN" key from [Sentry.io](https://sentry.io/welcome/).
-This key is used to initialize the plug-in and send logs to your specific Sentry.io account.

-To add the plug-in to your project:
+To add the plug-in to a NativeScript project:

 `tns plugin add nativescript-trace-raven`

+NOTE: To use this plug-in, a "DSN" key from [Sentry.io](https://sentry.io/welcome/) is required.
+This key is used to initialize the plug-in and send logs to a specific Sentry.io project.

 ## Usage

-Once the plug-in is installed, you need to simply initialize the new TraceWriter.
-This can be done in different ways, but for easy global usage, setup the new TraceWriter when your app starts:
+Once the plug-in is installed, simply initialize the new TraceWriter.
+This can be done in different ways, but for easy global usage, setup the new TraceWriter when then app starts:

 **app.ts**
 ```typescript